leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/editing/face/extrude_faces.rst

           Set to Z axis.

 Flip Normals
-   Only the *Normals* of the new faces created from the extrusion will be flipped.
+   Only the *normals* of the new faces created from the extrusion will be flipped.

 Dissolve Orthogonal Edges
    Removes and connects edges whose faces form a flat surface and intersect new edges.